DoctorRyner/dimension-gate/README.md

 }
 ```

-It means when we press *Play*, focus on the game window in the Unity editor and press the *F* button, then the `"F"` message is sent to the Haskell websockets client
+It means when we press *Play*, focus on the game window in the Unity editor and press the *F* button, then the `"F"` message is sent to the Haskell websockets client.

-If you want to handle a message that Haskell websocket client sends, go to the `DimensionGateServer` class and and response in the `OnMessage` function.
+If you want to handle a message that Haskell websocket client sends, go to the `DimensionGateServer` class and and respond in the `OnMessage` function.
 BE CAREFUL, you can't just run Unity functions in the `OnMessage` callback because it's running not in the Unity thread, so to run something that uses MonoBevarior or some another Unity API, use the next function:

 ```C#
 UnityMainThreadDispatcher.Instance().Enqueue(() => {